STARTING POINT: An idea

 Based on the collected information, including any study results, the sponsor decides if there is enough proof that the drug is safe and effective to meet the requirements for approval.

 The sponsor submits a New Animal Drug Application (NADA) to CVM.
 The NADA includes all the information about the drug and the proposed label.

 A team of CVM personnel, including veterinarians, animal scientists, biostatisticians, chemists, microbiologists, pharmacologists, and toxicologists, reviews the NADA.
-If the CVM team agrees with the sponsor’s conclusion that the drug is safe and effective if it is used according to the proposed label, the NADA is approved and the drug sponsor can legally sell the drug.
+If the center's team agrees with the sponsor’s conclusion that the drug is safe and effective if it is used according to the proposed label, CVM approves the NADA and the drug sponsor can legally sell the drug.

 ONADE – Office of New Animal Drug Evaluation